-The school fund is boosted by donations and fundraising events.
-The school arranges various events throughout the year in order to raise money.
-Parents and the community are generous in their support which is valued and appreciated.
-It enables us to give the children a wide variety of invaluable experiences.
+The school fund is boosted by contributions and fundraising events.
+The school puts on a Christmas Show in December and a Summer Fayre in at the end of the academic year.
+Parents and the community are generous in their support which is much appreciated and needed.
 Money from the school fund is used to subsidise school trips as well as buying resources for the school.